RaviKiranMV/Sentiment_Analysis_Bot/README.md

+# Sentiment Analysis Chatbot :
-Sentiment Analysis ChatbotThis project is a simple sentiment analysis chatbot that uses Python's NLTK and TextBlob libraries to analyze the sentiment of user inputs and respond accordingly.
-The chatbot categorizes the sentiment as positive, negative, or neutral.
+* This project is a simple sentiment analysis chatbot that uses Python's NLTK and TextBlob libraries to analyze the sentiment of user inputs and respond accordingly.
+* The chatbot categorizes the sentiment as positive, negative, or neutral.
-RequirementsBefore running the code, ensure you have the following Python libraries installed: nltk & textblob You can install these libraries using pip:
+* RequirementsBefore running the code, ensure you have the following Python libraries installed: nltk & textblob
-    pip install nltk textblob
+* You can install these libraries using pip: pip install nltk textblob

 # How to Run :